 - Release Date: February 17, 2017

 - Cast: Dane DeHaan, Jason Isaacs, Mia Goth

 Box Office Info:

 A Cure For Wellness bowed against The Great Wall and Fist Fight and was expected to open with less than $8 million.
 It tanked with $4,356,941 — placing #10 for the weekend led by holdover The LEGO Batman Movie.
 Even with the dismal opening, A Cure For Wellness was front-loaded and sank 67.8% to $1,401,394 in its second session.
-It was promptly pulled from 2,616 theaters, which is the 2nd largest theater drop on record, behind the 2016 flop Live By Night.
-The domestic run closed with just $8,106,986 — about $4.4 million would be returned after theaters take their percentage of the gross.
+It was promptly pulled from 2,616 theaters, which was the 2nd largest theater drop on record, behind the 2016 flop Live By Night.
+The domestic run closed with just $8,106,986.

 A Cure For Wellness pulled in an $18.5 million overseas haul, with Russia posting the highest numbers at $3.6 million.
 The worldwide cume was $26.6M and FOX would see returned about $14.6M after theaters take their percentage of the gross — far below global P&A expenses and the budget would be all red.